jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

     * The shell then loads the executable hello file by executing a sequence of instructions that copies the code and data in the hello object file from disk to main memory.
     * ![](../Images/CSAPP/1.4.2-2-load-exe-from-disk.png)
 3. Execute Programe
-    * Using a technique known as direct memory access (DMA, discussed in Chap- ter 6), the data travels directly from disk to main memory, without passing through the processor
+    * Using a technique known as direct memory access (DMA, discussed in Chapter 6), the data travels directly from disk to main memory, without passing through the processor
-    * Once the code and data in the hello object file are loaded into memory, the processor begins executing the machine-language instructions in the hello pro- gram’s main routine.
+    * Once the code and data in the hello object file are loaded into memory, the processor begins executing the machine-language instructions in the hello program’s main routine.
     * These instructions copy the bytes in the “hello, world\n” string from memory to the register file, and from there to the display device, where they are displayed on the screen.
     * ![](../Images/CSAPP/1.4.2-3-write-output-to-display.png)